Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-gives an opportunity to discuss the quantities involved in the statements and may involve estimation, calculation and/or research.
-Children will rely not only on what they have learnt from school but also information they have picked up from elsewhere.
-The discussion may well reveal some surprises, particularly in terms of
+gives an opportunity to discuss the quantities involved in the statements, and may involve estimation, calculation and/or research.
+Children will rely not only on what they have learnt from school, but also on information they have picked up from elsewhere.
+The discussion may well reveal some surprises, particularly in terms

 The activity could be suitable for small group or whole class discussions, depending on the experiences of the children involved.
 You might find it helpful to print off copies of this sheet